 Oxford is highly fortunate to have had the support of a number of leading Japanese organisations in setting up some of its cutting edge research centres.
 Nissan supported the creation of the Nissan Institute of Japanese Studies; Nomura, a large Japanese multinational organisation, support the Nomura Centre for Mathematical Finance which was established in 2001; and the Uehiro Foundation on Ethics and Education in Tokyo supports the Oxford Uehiro Centre for Practical Ethics set up in 2002 in the Department of Philosophy.

-There are over 1,600 students from East Asia studying at Oxford.
-Almost a third are undergraduates, while nearly two thirds are postgraduates (with significantly more of these being postgraduate research students).
-Nearly half are studying subjects in the Mathematical, Physical and Life Sciences division, and over a quarter are in the Social Sciences.
+There are over 1,700 students from East Asia studying at Oxford.
+Around a third are undergraduates, while a little less than two thirds are postgraduates (with significantly more of these being postgraduate research students).
+Nearly half are studying subjects in the Mathematical, Physical and Life Sciences division, and a quarter are in the Social Sciences.
 The majority are from China (including Hong Kong and Macao), but also come from Mongolia, Japan, Taiwan and the Republic of Korea.